APPLICATION AND ADMISSIONS PROCESSES

 2. What do I have to do to graduate?

 -File an Application for Degree (AFD) and Survey by the published deadline for the semester in which you plan to complete all requirements, which will trigger a degree audit to determine if any problems or obstacles exist to prevent your timely graduation.
+The AFD is filed electronically through the myWSU portal.

 -Submit and/or update your plan of study